maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonmigration.rst

 Migrating Control Bars
 ======================

-ControlBar widgets are deprecated since Hildon 2.2 and a GtkScale should be used to accomplish the same functionality.
+ControlBar widgets are deprecated since Hildon 2.2 and a gtk.Scale should be used to accomplish the same functionality.

-To make a GtkScale have the same functionality as a control bar you'll need to change some properties of the widget's Adjustment so it has a range equal to the control bar's as well as the step increment.
+To make a gtk.Scale have the same functionality as a control bar you'll need to change some properties of the widget's Adjustment so it has a range equal to the control bar's as well as the step increment.

 The following example shows a control bar with the range of 0 to 4.